Feb

 • coexistence of lymphoma-related indications

 There is no single best regimen for all patients.
-Decisions typically involve trading greater likelihood of prolonged remission with combination therapy against higher risks of infection, cytopenias, and marrow toxicity, particularly in older or medically frail individuals.25
+Decisions typically involve trading the greater likelihood of prolonged remission with combination therapy against higher risks of infection, cytopenias, and marrow toxicity, particularly in older or medically frail individuals.24

 Temporal profile of response

 Figure 2.
 Mechanism and tempo of clone-directed therapy in cold agglutinin disease.
 Targeting the marrow-based B-cell clone reduces production of pathogenic IgM antibodies, but clinical improvement is delayed because existing antibody and complement-opsonized red cells persist in circulation.
-Hemolysis declines gradually over weeks to months as antibody levels fall, illustrating that clone-directed therapy modifies disease origin rather than providing immediate control of hemolysis.
+Hemolysis declines gradually over weeks to months as antibody levels fall, illustrating the delayed tempo of response as antibody levels decline.

 Durability and disease modification

-Clone-directed therapy offers the possibility—but not the guarantee—of durable clinical benefit.
-By suppressing the pathogenic B-cell clone, these approaches aim to reduce antibody production over time rather than to provide immediate disease control.
+Clone-directed therapy offers the possibility, but not the guarantee, of durable clinical benefit.
+By suppressing the pathogenic B-cell clone, these approaches aim to reduce cold agglutinin production and move the patient into a treatment-free remission, rather than requiring continuous pharmacologic blockade.28

 Who may benefit most

-Clone-directed therapy is most appropriate for patients with:33
+Clone-directed therapy is most appropriate for patients with:32

 • relatively stable disease where immediate control is not required